The Thanksgiving Play

 The Thanksgiving Play is a satirical comedy written by Larissa FastHorse.
-The play centers around a group of four well-meaning but culturally insensitive white theater artists who attempt to create a politically correct elementary school play about the first Thanksgiving while struggling with their own biases and the lack of Native representation.
+The play centers around a group of four well-meaning but culturally insensitive white theater artists who attempt to create a politically correct elementary school play about the first Thanksgiving while struggling with their own biases and the lack of Native American representation.

 In 2018, the play had its world premiere at the Artists Repertory Theatre, in Portland, Oregon.
 It then made its off-Broadway debut at the Peter Jay Sharp Theater in 2018.
 In 2023, The Thanksgiving Play premiered on Broadway at the Hayes Theater.

 Premise

 The Thanksgiving Play follows four white individuals who are determined to create a politically correct First Thanksgiving play for Native American Heritage Month in schools.
 Logan, the director, hires an actress named Alicia, believing she is Native American, to provide cultural authenticity.
 However, it is soon revealed that Alicia is actually white and only portrays Native American characters when not playing other ethnicities.

 Without an authentic Native voice, Logan and her team – which includes her partner Jaxton, an overly earnest actor, and Caden, an enthusiastic yet clueless history teacher – are forced to confront the complexities of privilege while adhering to historical accuracy and school district rules.
 Meanwhile, they begin to understand the challenges of performative activism and of trying to address cultural issues without genuine understanding.